 Either way, meticulous attention to detail on finding spinal neutral – or pain from ROM – is huge.
 Once that is addressed, and symptoms has subsided, we can then encourage them to marinate in more amplitude of movement, taking them OUT of spine neutral (cause, it’s gonna happen in everyday life) and use the weight-room to help strengthen those new ROMs.

 I know this will rub some people the wrong way, but I still use the deadlift for the bulk of people I work with you have LBP.

 Nothing sounds so absurd to me than when I hear someone say how the deadlift is ruining everyone’s spines.

 Deadlift = hip hinge.

 Hip Hinge = learning to dissociate hip movement from lumbar movement.

 Resiliency is key in my book.
-And not many movements make the body more resilient than the deadlift or any properly progressed hip hinge modality catered to the individual’s goals, injury history, and ability level:
+And not many movements make the body more resilient than the deadlift or any properly progressed hip hinge exercise catered to the individual’s goals, injury history, and ability level:

 Assuming I have coached someone up enough to understand spinal neutral and they’re able to maintain it, why not poke the bear and challenge them?